-PROCEDURES
+APPENDICES

+Appendix A: Procedures

-Initial Arrangements
+A. Initial Arrangements

-The Board of Examiners recommends that each agency secure any approvals for exemptions to the Moving Policy prior to announcing a job vacancy in which moving benefits may be offered.
+1. The Board of Examiners recommends that each agency secure any approvals for exemptions to the Moving Policy prior to announcing a job vacancy in which moving benefits may be offered.

-The appointing authority shall prescribe the methods and forms for granting authorization for moving reimbursements and for payment of moving expenses in accordance with this policy.
+2. The appointing authority shall prescribe the methods and forms for granting authorization for moving reimbursements and for payment of moving expenses in accordance with this policy.